PCI Geomatica: Open Geospatial Consortium

 Geomatica includes a web coverage service interface that complies with the OGC Web Coverage Service (WCS) Interface Standard, which is a key area in which PCI Geomatics has contributed.
 Remote Sensing data providers distribute data in diverse formats, which makes sharing information across many different platforms challenging.
 WCS seeks to alleviate some of the data sharing challenges by publishing the geographic information and layers openly over the web.

 Contributions to open standards

 Geomatica adheres to open standards to promote sharing and collaboration of earth observation data.
-An SDK that makes the PCIDSK file format available to the community is available through the GDAL website here:
+An SDK that makes the PCIDSK file format available to the community is available.